 Rules of thumb - the agency is worth keeping

 If your business is going well, you’ll likely have a good marketing agency supporting you.

 You should be doing regular evaluations with your agency anyway.
 These will show how and where they’re hitting your targets.

 But beyond those, there are some specific outcomes and behaviours to look for.
 These help you work out if you’ve got an agency worth holding onto.
 Or whether it’s time to start looking elsewhere.

 #1 You (and #2 your customers) like their work

-We’re big believers that the quality of an agency’s work is a reflection of how well an agency is run.
-The best quality work that has strong market research and insights behind it, that builds brand identity and that is commercially successful comes from well-run agencies.
+If you haven’t started working with the agency yet, check out the work they do for other clients.
+We’re big believers that the quality of an agency’s work reflects how well an agency is run.
+The best quality work with strong market research and insights behind it, that builds brand identity and that’s commercially successful comes from well-run agencies.

 #3 They make you think

 The whole point of outsourcing to an agency is they can do things you can’t do yourself.
 As part of that, they should share how they think.
 How and where their ideas about your business come from.
 This outside thinking to help you understand your business differently is a key part of a good agency relationship.

 It doesn’t mean everything they do has to be new and original.
 But it does mean everything they do has been well-researched and well-thought-out.
 It makes you think differently about your business.